NeptuneMC/void-ui/README.md

 # VoidUI
 ⚠️ Work In Progress ⚠️

-A declarative and themable UI library with easry integration into Minecraft.
+A declarative and themable UI library with easy integration into Minecraft.
 It is used in Neptune client and will be to create extensions for Neptune in the future.
 The way we are designing VoidUI is that we want a developer experience similar to [Flutter](https://flutter.dev/) but with pure Kotlin so the UI can be integrated easily with a Minecraft Java mod.\